 Tristessa’s smile turns unrecognisably angelic.

-‘Good,’ she says with benignity, as if she is a nun blessing a devotee.
+‘Good,’ she says with benignity, as if she is a saint blessing a devotee.
 She turns on her heel and proceeds the way she came, towards the staircase.

-Tremulous relief trickles through little Taddeus: it is over, it was not even that bad.
+Tremulous relief trickles through little Taddeus: it’s over, it wasn’t even that bad.
 But the relief is short-lived.

 On his way past to follow Tristessa, Tarquin bashes into Taddeus, hurtling him roughly at the wall.
-Taddeus’s back slams against the wall and the back of his head clonks against the cold, hard, faded frame of some ancestor.
+The back of Taddeus’s head clonks against the cold, hard, faded frame of some ancestor.

-The silver haired Malfoy hisses, but Taddeus does not hear, as pain such as he has never experienced slices through his brain like a demolition ball.
+The silver-haired Malfoy hisses, but Taddeus doesn’t hear, as pain such as he has never experienced slices through his brain like a demolition ball.
 He sees black and flops in an unconscious heap to the floor.

-He is dreaming – he has to be dreaming.
-This cannot be real because Timeus has not had a smile on his face for a long time – ever since Tristessa and Tarquin got back from Hogwarts for the summer holidays, and Taddeus knows why: he is going next.
+He’s dreaming – he has to be dreaming.
+This can’t be real because Timeus hasn’t had a smile on his face for a long time – ever since Tristessa and Tarquin got back from Hogwarts for the summer holidays, and Taddeus knows why: he is going next.

-Poor Timeus, who hates and despises their eldest siblings with a passion stronger than Taddeus even, is going to Hogwarts this year; he has been frowning for weeks.
+Poor Timeus, who hates and despises their eldest siblings with a passion stronger than Taddeus even, is going to Hogwarts this year.
+He’s been frowning for weeks.

 ‘You’ll have to do better than that, guys,’ he says gloatingly, opening a packet and taking a relishing bite of Chocolate Frog.
 ‘Mmm,’ he says, closing his eyes and licking his lips.